yz-1209/dotfiles/README.md

 # Dotfiles

-This is my dotfiles, managed by using [Dotbot](https://github.com/anishathalye/dotbot#getting-started).
+This is my personal dotfiles, managed by using [Dotbot](https://github.com/anishathalye/dotbot#getting-started).

 ## Install

-You can easily install all dotfiles by typing the following commands.
+Intall all the dotfiles:

 ```bash
 mkdir .dotfiles